 A singing bowl is a type of bell that rests on the ground with the opening upward (resting bell).
 The sound of a hanging bell is the result of striking a swinging tongue.
 With singing bowls, the sound comes from striking the bowl with a stick or a mallet.

 The oldest Himalayan (also called as Tibetan) singing bowls known today are about 800 years old.
 Some experts say that first singing bowls appeared 2800-3000 years ago.
 The bronze-making tradition has existed for more than 5000 years, so it's not hard to imagine that these instruments are much older than we tend to think.

 There are so many different speculations about the original purpose of singing bowls.
+And you may ask what is a tibetan singing bowl used for?
 The majority of experts claim that they were used as utilitarian vessels for eating, drinking, and storing food.
 Also, bowls were, and still are, being used for collecting donations.
 However, the sound properties of singing bowls have been acknowledged for centuries.
 The variety of shapes of antique bowls indicates that acoustic properties were of primary importance.

 In the book “Himalayan Sound Revelations”, Frank Perry elaborates on the history and many other aspects of singing bowls with unparalleled dedication and love.
 If you find Himalayan singing bowls to be a part of your path, you simply must read this book.